Poinsettia Care for Christmas and Beyond

 How to Make Your Poinsettias Bloom Again After Christmas

 You loved your poinsettia during the holidays, but (news flash!) the holidays are over.
 Now your plant is starting to look a little sad.
 One overarching question courses through your brain.
 What am I supposed to do with the dang thing now?

-Outdoors: Native to Mexico, the poinsettia (Euphorbia pulcherrima) doesn't like cold.
-If you live in the Coastal and Tropical South (USDA Zones 9-11), you can plant it outside and it will grow into a large shrub or small tree covered with blooms each winter.
+Outdoors: Poinsettias are part of a huge family of plants known collectively as Euphorbia.
+Native to Mexico, the poinsettia (Euphorbia pulcherrima) doesn't like cold.
+If you live in the Coastal and Tropical South (USDA Zones 9-11), you can plant it outside, and it will grow into a large shrub or small tree covered with blooms each winter.
 If you live farther north than that, your poinsettia will freeze into mush.